 L’Encantada Domaine Les Bidets 1986 (Grand Bas, 44,1%): Les Bidets didn’t distill Armagnac since 1990 so this is some sort of rarity.
 Nose: Cut branches and autumn leaves paired with floral, more spring-like notes.
 Then banana and herbs of the Provence.
 Palate: Very dry and adstringent.
 Banana, chocolate, leather, the herbs of the Provence and hints of liquorice.
 The finish is long, dry, oaky, herbal and, well… quite good!
 It’s a nice Armagnac and more interesting than the Cassou, for instance.

 L’Encantada Domaine Le Sablé à Lagrange 1974 (40,1%): Ooold stuff.
 What’s special about this is that there have only been three distillations at the domaine ever, one in each of 1973, ’74 and ’76.
 The nose is quite different from all other four Armagnacs of the sessions with notes of Cola, caramel, crème brûlée, vanilla and different sorts of wood.
 In the background we can find fragile fruity notes such as physalis.
 The palate comes with a mix of cocoa and bitter-sweet chocolate, salty notes, the crème brûlée and again, plenty of wood.
 However, the texture is quite smooth and creamy and the Armagnac is not too woody if you ask me.
 Finish: Medium long with red grapes and oak.
-I love it!
+Strange juice!

 Jean Grosperrin Grande Champagne 1977 39YO (France, 52,7%): Cognac, Armagnac’s big and if you ask me, less flavourful brother.
 But the rare cask strengths (or >50% rather) we get are always interesting.
 The nose is full of rum-raisins, various nuts, and even sherry-esque notes.
 Dried berries, leather and middle eastern pastry are further impressions.
 Then, after a while, very clearly ripe, green grapes.
 Wow.
 Palate: Now that we have it, again the ripe green grapes.
 It’s difficult to think of anything else, even though this Cognac is more nuanced than that.
 Images of slate, raisins and Provencal herbs pop into my head but the grapery profile is always present.
 In the long finish we can find more fruity notes and lots of branches.
 Yes, this works.
 It is like my favorite, fruity white wine.
 I am really starting to like this.
 Oh my, I should never have started with this…